These Phoenix Restaurants are Hidden Gems in The Valley of the Sun

 A trip to the valley wouldn’t be sanctioned by the travel police without visiting CRUjiente Tacos.
 This incredible taco re-imagining restaurant opened in November 2017, and it is the Latin dining experience Phoenicians were looking for.
 The Pork belly taco with Kimchi and cilantro will make you want to stand up and cheer the chef.
 And the tequila-inspired cocktails are one-of-a-kind specialties, according to the local tequila experts.

-Our list is just a preview of what the Valley of the Sun offers guests and the locals.
+Our list of Phoenix restaurants is just a preview of what the Valley of the Sun offers guests and the locals.
 There’s more to discover, and we will help you find the restaurant you’re looking for without the hype or the sizzle.